thomlucas/s2m.wacomtouch/README.md

 # s2m.wacomtouch
-max external [s2m.wacomtouch] compatible with Mac ARM
+max external [s2m.wacomtouch] compatible with Mac ARM.
+This is an update of the object s2m.wacomtouch initially created by Charles Gondre.

 # Installation